Michaelangel007/easing/README.md

 }
  ```

- The graph looks like this:
+ That graph looks like this:

  ![HalfH In Quadratic](pics/tutorial/1_in_quadratic_halfh.png)